 9. Adapt Your Strategy for Each Platform

-Each social media platform has a speciality.
-Adapting your content is the key to getting the right kind of user interaction.
+Each social media platform has a specialty.
+Adapting your content is the key to getting the right user interaction.

 Instagram caters to images and prefers image content over anything else.
 It wants users to engage with photos.
 But it doesn’t encourage conversation.

 Facebook is more of a conversational and sharing platform.
 It wants people talking to each other more than images.
 Twitter wants quick, snappy snippets of people’s day-to-day life.
 And YouTube is for video content only.

 When choosing a social media strategy, keep these things in mind.
-An interactive approach might be best for Instagram and Facebook, but not for Twitter.
+An interactive approach might be best for Instagram and Facebook but not Twitter.

 But don’t go overboard.
-Posting all the time won’t do you any good if you’re not posting at the proper time.
-If you post at 3 am, when the majority of your fans are sleeping, no one will see it!
+Always posting won’t do you any good if you’re not posting at the proper time.
+If you post at 3:00 a.m., when most of your fans sleep, no one will see it!

-Try to schedule your posts around the times when people will see it.
+Try to schedule your posts around the times when people will see them.
 On weekdays, try to post during lunch hours or after working hours.

 Avoid posting when your following might be stuck in rush hour traffic, at work, or still sleeping.
 On weekends, account for the fact that many people like to go out and party on Saturday and sleep in on Sunday.